Pareto Analysis

 Focus your efforts on those categories whose vertical bars account for about 80 percent

-If the resulted Pareto chart clearly illustrates a Pareto pattern, this suggests that only few causes account for about 80 percent of the problem.
-This means that there is a Pareto effect, and you can focus your efforts on tackling these few causes.
+If the resulted Pareto chart clearly illustrates a Pareto pattern, it suggests that a small number of causes account for approximately 80 percent of the problem.
+This observation indicates the presence of a Pareto effect, and you can focus your efforts on tackling these key causes.
 However, if no Pareto pattern is found, we cannot say that some causes are more important than others.
-Make sure that your Pareto chart contains enough data to be meaningful.
+It is important to ensure that the Pareto chart contains a sufficient amount of meaningful data to draw valid conclusions.

 Pareto Pattern